|

 action on the part of the new

-owner that will ensure a non-eventful and successful
+help.
+These simple steps during the first week will ensure a non-eventful and successful

 adjustment.
 Please note that kittens cannot be